-"I don't want to talk about what happened then, I want to go to sleep."
+"I don't want to talk about what happened then."
 Talia started to pull away from her father's grip.
 Amazing herself with her defiance, Talia walked around her father.

 "Talia, you are not to leave.
 We are not finished."

 Talia spun around, the fire in her rising.
 "I do not want to be told anymore!
-I'll be damned if I have to hear another word about my dead mother, and you should let her name rest with the peaceful.
+I'll be damned if I have to hear another word about my dead mother, and you should let her name rest.
 Not let her be remembered as another helpless woman being trapped in the sorrow and pain you never knew!"

 "Don't you want to know who you will be training with?"
 Her father questioned, seeming to ignore her insulting words.

 "You!"
 She shouted, "I will be training with you!"